dSynMa/sweap-docker/REPLICATION.md

 where `[tool]` is one of `sweap, sweap-noacc, sweap-nobin, rpgsolve, rpgsolve-syn, rpg-stela, tslmt2rpg, tslmt2rpg-syn, raboniel, temos`.

+* `sweap` and `sweap-noacc` are respectively S_acc and S in the paper.
+* `sweap-nobin` is S with the binary encoding disabled, and is only evaluated in the appendix.

 This command runs `[tool]` on benchmarks taken from the `benchmarks/[tool]` directory, and generates a `benchmarks/[tool]/.../[bench].[tool].log` file for every completed experiment.
 It will also skip any benchmark for which a log already exists.
 Hence, the command is restartable: if needed, one may stop the container (`podman stop ...`) and run remaining experiments at a later time.

 Note that: